raspberrypilearning/mandala/en/step_6.md

 --- /task ---

-To make sure you can colour your personalised mandalas, reorder your costumes and check the costume switches to the right number.

 --- task ---

 Reorder your costumes, so that all the ones filled with white are at the top, and the ones filled with colours are lower down, but still in the same order.